FCC Releases Order Subjecting Broadband Internet Access Services to Greater FCC Oversight

 The FCC’s Role as a Privacy Regulator Will Grow

 The FCC’s Fact Sheet noted, without much fanfare, that the consumer protection provisions of Title II would apply to broadband Internet access service.
 But, in contrast to this passing reference in the Fact Sheet, issues of consumer privacy permeate the Open Internet Order.
 For instance, the FCC expands providers’ obligations to disclose certain privacy practices as part of the agency’s transparency requirements.
 And, in discussing its decision not to forbear from enforcing Section 222 consumer privacy protections in this context, the FCC took the opportunity to underscore its recent efforts to expand its role as a national privacy regulator.
+Indeed, the day after the Order’s release, Travis LeBlanc, the chief of the FCC’s Enforcement Bureau, spoke at the Berkeley Center for Law & Technology Privacy Law Forum and discussed how he expects to see privacy enforcement against broadband Internet access service providers as a growing trend.
+As such, broadband Internet access service providers—both wireline and wireless—will want to pay close attention to the FCC’s emerging privacy rules and enforcement practices.

 The Road Ahead: The Dissenting Commissioners Flag Avenues for Appeal